movementlabsxyz/MIP/MIP/mip-84/README.md

 ### A1: Background EigenLayer

 In order to protect the protocol from exploits and potential losses, rate limiting is essential.
-For comparison the white paper [EigenLayer: The Restaking Collective](https://docs.eigenlayer.xyz/assets/files/EigenLayer_WhitePaper-88c47923ca0319870c611decd6e562ad.pdf) proposes that AVS (Actively Validated Services) can run for a bridge and the stake of validators protects the transferred value crypto-economically through slashing conditions.
+For comparison the whitepaper [EigenLayer: The Restaking Collective](https://docs.eigenlayer.xyz/assets/files/EigenLayer_WhitePaper-88c47923ca0319870c611decd6e562ad.pdf) proposes that AVS (Actively Validated Services) can run for a bridge and the stake of validators protects the transferred value crypto-economically through slashing conditions.
 More specifically section 3.4 Risk Management mentions

 > [...] to restrict the Profit from Corruption of any particular AVS [...] a bridge can restrict the value flow within the period of slashing.

-Eigenlayer provides the following definition on strong economic security in their [white paper (EIGEN: The Universal Intersubjective Work Token)](https://docs.eigenlayer.xyz/assets/files/EIGEN_Token_Whitepaper-0df8e17b7efa052fd2a22e1ade9c6f69.pdf):
+Eigenlayer provides the following definition on strong economic security in their [whitepaper (EIGEN: The Universal Intersubjective Work Token)](https://docs.eigenlayer.xyz/assets/files/EIGEN_Token_Whitepaper-0df8e17b7efa052fd2a22e1ade9c6f69.pdf):

 > *Formal Definition of Strong crypto-economic Security* If [a bridge] acquires more [crypto-economic] security than the harm it can suffer from an attack within the interval $T_{redeem}$ slots, then it achieves strong crypto-economic security, i.e.<br>